clementtalleu/trigger-mapping/docs/schema_diff.md

 * If `migrations` is set to `true` in your configuration, it will also automatically generate a new Doctrine migration file to apply these new triggers to your database.

 > **Important Note:** This command only creates the *scaffolding* for your triggers.
 It generates the files with a `TODO` placeholder inside.
 You are still responsible for the most important part: writing the actual SQL logic within the generated files to meet your application's needs.
 The command does not apply the triggers directly to the database; you must run the generated migration for that or triggers:schema:update then.
+>
+> Furthermore, if you store your SQL logic in a PHP class, you will need to update your attribute with the correct path to your file in the className property #[Trigger(className:< your FQCN >)].